condorchou/mainspringror/README.md

 2) Upload the video to botr
   a) clients/client_id/videos/upload_form
   b) select file from your computer and click submit, wait for success msg
 ====

+Client Video Portal Installation:

+Clients will be required to install a jQuery plugin on one of their intranet pages.
+1) require jQuery
+2) require our jQuery mainspring.js plugin
+3) Create a containing div where content will be injected
+4) invoke the jQuery plugin and pass user parameters to the script.

+The plugin will create an iframe that returns the requested video or content page.
+Using this technique, what is NOT supported is regular bookmarks, or cross-browser supported forward and backword buttons.

+See public/intranet.php for a sample of integration.
+You can also view this page to test how the user experience will be using the sample client.

+====

 Authentication and Authorization using Devise and CanCan gems